Orlando Domestic Violence Attorneys

 Some of the defense strategies include self-defense, stand your ground, defense of others, or mutual combat.
 Investigating the defenses, gathering evidence, and speaking with potential witnesses are all required in order to prepare your defense.
 Getting started quickly with your criminal case is critical as it gives us an opportunity to contact the prosecutor handing the case, speak with the victim making the allegations, and preparing the case for litigation.

-Moses and Rooth Attorneys at Law Handles All Types of Domestic Violence Charges
+Moses and Rooth Criminal Defense Lawyers Handles All Types of Domestic Violence Charges

 - Child Abuse